 If you are living in a rural area, wildlife may be a challenge to deal with.
 In this post, I will share with you some of the tips on how to protect your succulents from wandering animals including deer.
 These lovely animals have good appetite.
 They devour virtually any plants they come across.
 But do they enjoy eating succulents as well?
 Let me clarify this:

 In most cases, deer would pass on succulents.
 It makes most succulent growers think that succulents are deer resistant.
 However, hungry deer would eat anything, though a succulent plant would likely be his last choice :).
-Remember that just like humans, animals would eat something they don’t usually eat when they are hungry.
+Remember that just like humans, animals would eat something they don’t normally eat once they are super hungry.
 This means that, although succulents are not their favorite plant, they would consider it if no other food is available around–for example in a winter season, or after a fire in the area, etc.

 These animals are resilient to food crisis and capable of surviving by improvising.
 If you are living nearby a wildlife park, or simply close to a forest or any areas where deer roam, this is a considerable challenge for you and your succulent plants.
 Does this mean that you should not leave your tiny plants outside?
-Well, that’s not really what I mean.
+Well, I do not think so.
 In fact, I created this simple post to give you tips on how you can grow succulents outdoor regardless of the threat deer, or other wildlife animals present.

 Blend the succulents with companion plants

 As I already mentioned, choosing the deer-resistant succulents might not work all the time.
 Hungry deer may not pass on them.
 Fortunately, we can strengthen the defense system of our plants.
 One of the best ways to do so is companion planting.